Contact and Company Properties

 In this article

 Head to Manage > Properties.
+Select Contact or Company on the left navigation menu.
 If you're creating your first property, click Create Property to get started.

 When you come back to Manage > Properties after creating the first one, you'll find a New Property button if you want to add more.